 Sweden is one of the best places to visit in Europe in winter with the kids as it is well set up for the colder weather.
 It has the perfect mix of indoor and outdoor activities and the Swedish tradition of Fika (basically coffee breaks) mean that you have plenty of opportunities to take a break from the cold.

-Our little one particularly loved walking around the Nordic Zoo which is on site, and it was lovely to see the animals in there traditional habitat.
+Our little one particularly loved walking around the Nordic Zoo which is on site, and it was lovely to see the animals in their traditional habitat.

-On top of these Swedish food is perfect in cold weather and is very child friendly.
+On top of this, Swedish food is perfect in cold weather and is very child friendly.
 Who doesn’t love meatballs and mash!
-Warning you’ll never be able to eat at Ikea again after eating the real deal.
+Warning – you’ll never be able to eat at Ikea again after eating the real deal.